mubin6th/charcoal/PHILOSOPHY.md

 Colors should be warm and distinct from one another.
-The colorscheme will have enough contrast to distinguish elements of ui and code.The very dark background of the theme is meant to reduce eye-strain and look beautiful.
-The foreground colors are lightly tinted with yellow.
+The colorscheme will have enough contrast to distinguish elements of ui and code.
+The very dark background of the theme is meant to reduce eye-strain and look beautiful.
+The foreground colors are lightly tinted warm.

 ## Inspiration
 The colorscheme is mainly inspired by the Gruvbox and Gruvbox Material colorschemes.
-In the past I used Gruvbox and soon moved to Gruvbox Material.
+In the past I used to use Gruvbox and soon moved to Gruvbox Material.
 The colors and the order of them in code were indeed really good.
 But after a while the different hues and saturations disturbed me in my code (Personal Opinion).

-After this, I had made the urge to create my own colorscheme.
+After this, I had the urge to create my own colorscheme.

 ## Monocromacy
 Currently, Charcoal is a monochrome only colorscheme, many have liked it.
 So to add accent colors to the theme isn't a high priority.
 There are 10 colors for dark and light mode each.
-The current priority is to work on the perfecting the colors.
+The current priority is to work on perfecting the colors.

 ## Shades of Colors